 We are delighted to be working in partnership with Exeter University's School of Medicine as part of their 'Devon Healthcare Hub'.
-It is envisaged that in the academic year 2020-21 there will be university-led teaching enrichment sessions at Clyst Vale for both our students and students from other East Devon schools with an interest in medicine and medically-related courses.
+It is envisaged that in the academic year 2021-22 university-led teaching enrichment sessions will continue at Clyst Vale for both our students and students from other East Devon schools with an interest in medicine and medically-related courses.